vernonclarke/SPNfinal/README.md

   Refer to the 'R analysis' directory for the code.

-  Each simulation has a unique identifier; for instance, Fig5_EF.ipynb is sim4.
+  Each simulation has a unique identifier; for instance, `Fig5_EF.ipynb` is `sim4`.

-  Once the Jupyter Notebook is executed with save = True, the outputs are stored automatically.
+  Once the Jupyter Notebook is executed with `save = True`, the outputs are stored automatically.

-  In this case, raw trace data is stored as pickled files in the subdirectory dspn/model1/physiological/simulations/sim4.
+  In this case, raw trace data is stored as pickled files in the subdirectory `dspn/model1/physiological/simulations/sim4`.

-  Any images generated are found in dspn/model1/physiological/images/sim4.
+  Any images generated are found in `dspn/model1/physiological/images/sim4`.

   The R code to analyse the output from Fig5_EF.ipynb is found in Fig5_EF.R in the 'R analysis' directory.